-Add any supplementary text that you feel is necessary to fully explain your value proposition.
+Add any supplementary text that you feel is necessary to explain your value proposition fully.
 For example, you could explain how the proposed development fits into your overall product development strategy to meet the needs of the customers in the longer term.
 Indicate whether or not the adoption of the product is going to change the way the customers are traditionally running their business, for instance, if the product is bringing a disruptive innovation.

 Channels

+This section is optional if you propose to develop a product with a “confirmed business case”.

-In the commercial exploitation stage, our product(s) will be sold to the customers via these channels
+In the commercial exploitation stage, our product(s) will be sold to the customers via these channels.

 Indicate whether or not the sales channels are already established.
 If not, explain how they will be created.
-If customers are new for your company (i.e. your company has not sold products to them in the past) please explain your approach to reaching these customers.
+If customers are new for your company (i.e. your company has not sold products to them in the past), please explain your approach to reaching these customers.

 Customer Relationships

+This section is optional if you propose to develop a product with a “confirmed business case”.

 Our relationships with the key customers already exist/must be created/have to be improved.

 Provide factual information, for instance, existing contracts with figures.
 If the product targets only one specific customer, a letter of interest from this customer has to be attached to the outline proposal, confirming the adequacy of the value proposition.
 Indicate whether or not customer representatives will be involved in the proposed project and, if so, the kind of formal agreement that you intend to set up with them.